Table of Contents

 Income-Driven Repayment Plans

-Income-driven repayment plans base your monthly payment on discretionary income and family size.
-The plans lower monthly payments by extending the length of the repayment period to 20 or 25 years.
-After that, any remaining loan balance is to be forgiven, though you’ll have to pay taxes on the forgiven amount.
+Income-driven repayment (IDR) plans reduce your monthly federal student loan payments based on your discretionary income and family size.
+They currently extend the length of the repayment period up to 25 years.
+After that, any remaining loan balance is forgiven, though the canceled amount may be subject to income taxes.

 Enrolling in an income-driven repayment plan won’t have a negative impact on your credit score or history.
 However, income-driven plans aren’t always the lowest monthly payment option.
 And even when monthly payments are lower, you will pay more interest over time (longer loan terms mean more interest payments).